chris-townsend/project-three/README.md

 - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.

+- [Heroku:](http://heroku.com/) Heroku is a cloud platform that lets people build, deliver, monitor and scale apps.
+It supports several programming languages.
+Heroku was used for the deployment of this project.

 - [W3C Markup Validator:](https://validator.w3.org/) This site was used to ensure that my HTML and CSS was error free.
 I had to push my code to ensure it was updated and then add the URL of the website to the address bar which then checked for errors or warnings.

 - [Favicon Generator:](https://favicon.io/favicon-converter/) This was used to create my favicon icon.

 - [Slack:](https://slack.com/intl/en-gb/) Slack is a online messaging service which allows people to collaborate with their workspaces.
 Slack was incredibly useful for advice from students and tutors.

- - [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on basic JavaScript functions and games.
+- [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on python functions.

- - [Audio Compressor:](https://www.media.io/audio-compressor.html) Media.io was used to compress my audio files without loosing quality.

- - [Compressor.io:](https://compressor.io/) This was used to reduce the size and load times of my images.

 - [JSHint Validator:](https://jshint.com/) Jshint was used to validate my JavaScript code.
 It showed any warnings and errors within my code.

+- [Ascii Art generator:](https://www.ascii-art-generator.org/) This art generator was used to create my diagrams in my diagrams.py folder.
+It has an option to select the max line width which was really handy as there is a max width of 80 characters long in the terminal.

+- [PEP8 Validator:](http://pep8online.com/) The PEP8 validator was used to validate my python code, you can paste your code or upload the file to see the results.
+Its built with a backend Python framework called Flask.

+- [Random Lists:](https://www.randomlists.com/random-words?dup=false&qty=300) A list of 300 random  words in words.py.
+You can choose the dataset and the quantity of words you require.

 ## Testing
 #